pmulholland42/spacecraft-map/README.md

 ### Backend

 1. Navigate to the `backend` folder in the project root folder.
-1. Run `source env/bin/activate` to start the virtual environment.
+1. Run `source env/bin/activate` on Linux/Mac or `.\env\Scripts\activate.bat` on Windows to start the virtual environment.
 1. Run `python manage.py runserver` to start the server.
 1. When done, run `deactivate` to stop using the virtual environment.